netdevopsbr/netbox-proxbox/README.md

 # proxbox
-Integration between Proxmox and Netbox
+Integration between Proxmox and Netbox using proxmoxer and pynetbox.

 ## Installation